zenlm/zen-max/README.md

 Built as a **thinking agent**, Zen Max reasons step-by-step while using tools, executing **200-300 sequential tool calls** without human interference, reasoning coherently across hundreds of steps to solve complex problems.

+> **Note**: This repository contains configuration files and documentation for Zen Max.
+The full model weights (~1TB) are available from the base model: [moonshotai/Kimi-K2-Thinking](https://huggingface.co/moonshotai/Kimi-K2-Thinking).
+Zen-specific fine-tuning instructions and adapters will be provided in future releases.

 ### Key Capabilities

 #### 1. Agentic Reasoning (HLE: 44.9%)